fortellar/tf-template-multi-account-pipeline/README.md

 ## What will it configure by default?
 1. OIDC authentication for GitHub Actions to assume a role in the target AWS account.
     1. OIDC Identity Provider in the target AWS account.
-    1. ODIC role in the target AWS account.
+    1. oidc role in the target AWS account.
 1. A secure IAM password policy and IAM account alias.

 # Configuring for your environment